patcg-individual-drafts/admin/README.md

 Any repository may be moved into this space at will by its author and will be administrated under [the rules established by the PATCG charter](https://patcg.github.io/charter.html#individual-draft-management) for this space.

+## Intellectual Property Rights Protections

+Any repository in this GitHub Org should be considered administrated by the [PATCG Charter](https://patcg.github.io/charter.html), the rules of the W3C, and the [W3C Community Contributor License Agreement (CLA)](https://www.w3.org/community/about/agreements/cla/).

+In addition, we will add mechanisms for enforcement of the CLA using specific W3C tools and when those tools are active on a repository the author will be alerted with a message from one of the PATCG chairs.

 ## Any Document In This Space May Not Have Been Reviewed By PATCG and Is Not Currently a Work of PATCG

 No repository in this space is formally approved by PATCG.
 No repository in this space is guaranteed to move towards a standard in the PATCG/WG process.